What is constipation?

-Babies might be constipated if their poo is dry and crumbly or like pellets, or doing a poo seems to cause them pain and discomfort.
+Babies might be constipated if their poo is dry and crumbly or like pellets, or if doing a poo seems to cause them pain and discomfort.

 If you think your baby is constipated, see your GP or child and family health nurse.

 It’s rare for breastfed babies to be constipated.
 In the early weeks, most babies will poo at least once a day.
 If they poo less often than this, it might be a sign they need more breastmilk.